Óscar Villarreal (baseball)

 Óscar Eduardo Villarreal ([ˈoskaɾ βiʎareˈal]; born November 22, 1981) is a Mexican former professional baseball pitcher.
-He played in Major League Baseball with the Arizona Diamondbacks, Atlanta Braves, and Houston Astros.
+He played in Major League Baseball (MLB) with the Arizona Diamondbacks, Atlanta Braves, and Houston Astros.

 Professional career

 Arizona Diamondbacks

 Villarreal was signed by the Diamondbacks as an amateur free agent in 1998.
 The next year, he made his professional debut with the Rookie League team the AZL Diamondbacks of the Arizona League.
 In 1999, Villarreal placed second on the team in innings pitched (64.1), games started (11), and strikeouts (51).

 Villarreal began the 2000 season with the Triple-A Tucson Sidewinders.
 After being demoted to the Single-A South Bend Silver Hawks, Villarreal went 1–0 with a 1.66 earned run average.
 He was sent back down to Tucson in the Rookie League shortly before being sent up to Single-A High Desert, where he finished the season.
 In High Desert, he went 0–1 with a 2.70 ERA.

 Villarreal played the entire 2001 season with the Double-A El Paso Diablos, where he logged a 6–9 record with a 4.41 ERA and 108 strikeouts.
 He began 2003 in El Paso, where he compiled a 3.74 ERA with a 6–3 win–loss record.
 On July 11, Villarreal was sent back up to the Sidewinders, where he went 3–3 with a 4.36 ERA.
 In the season combined, Villarreal recorded a Minor League career high 125 K's (85 in El Paso, 40 in Tucson).

 In 2003, Villarreal earned a spot on the D'backs roster.
 He made his debut on March 31, and led all MLB rookies in games pitched (86) and ERA (2.57).
 His 86 games pitched also set a new rookie record.
 He finished second in the league in games pitched to Paul Quantrill, and also tied Brandon Webb's Diamondbacks record for wins by a rookie.
 However, on June 5, Villarreal suffered an injury when a line drive off the bat of Frank Thomas hit him in the shin.
 He left the game and was out for 5 days.
 He returned to the team on June 10 against the Kansas City Royals.
 On June 23, Villarreal was hurt again.
 A line drive hit by Craig Biggio struck him in the chest, but he did not leave the game.
 Villarreal came back to pitch 15.1 scoreless innings in July, and on September 10, he broke the rookie record for games pitched when he appeared in his 79th game.
 During the season, right-handed hitters only hit .204 off Villarreal.